semiversus/python-broqer/README.rst

     r: 123

 Some python built in functions can't return Publishers (e.g. ``len()`` needs to return an integer).
-For this cases special functions are defined in broqer: ``Str``, ``Int``, ``Float``, ``Len`` and ``In`` (for ``x in y``).
+For these cases special functions are defined in broqer: ``Str``, ``Int``, ``Float``, ``Len`` and ``In`` (for ``x in y``).
 Also other functions for convenience are available: ``All``, ``Any``, ``BitwiseAnd`` and ``BitwiseOr``.